linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/Articles/WSJ-Bear Stearns Neared Collapse Twice in Frenzied Last Days.md

 ---
 aliases:
-- Example_Alias_WSJ-Bear Stearns Neared Collapse Twice in Frenzied Last Days
+- WSJ-Bear Stearns Neared Collapse Twice in Frenzied Last Days
-- Alias_74_WSJ-Bear Stearns Neared Collapse Twice in Frenzied Last Days.md
+- WSJ-Bear Stearns Neared Collapse Twice in Frenzied Last Days.md
 tags:
-- tag_example
+-
-- example_tag
+-
 title: WSJ-Bear Stearns Neared Collapse Twice in Frenzied Last Days
 ---
 # WSJ-Bear Stearns Neared Collapse Twice in Frenzied Last Days

 It had been a rough day,  but when Alan Schwartz headed for home on Friday,  March 14,  the [Bear Stearns](https://archive.is/o/uKM5J/https://quotes.wsj.com/bsc) Cos. chief executive thought he'd have a month to find a buyer for his teetering firm.